moditect/moditect-gradle-plugin/README.md

 Putting the descriptor under `META-INF/versions` can help to increase compatibility with older libraries scanning class files that may fail when encountering the `module-info.class` file
 (as chances are lower that such tool will look for class files under `META-INF/versions/...`).

+The existing JAR will be modularized and a copy of this modularized JAR can be found in the folder given via `outputDirectory`.
+If `overwriteExistingFiles` is `true`, existing files in the output directory will be overwritten; if `false` (the default) the task will fail if the output file already exists.
-The `jdepsExtraArgs` option can be used to specify a list of arguments passed to the _jdeps_ invocation for creating a "candidate descriptor".
+The `jdepsExtraArgs` option can be used to specify a list of arguments passed to the [_jdeps_ invocation](https://docs.oracle.com/en/java/javase/11/tools/jdeps.html) for creating a "candidate descriptor".

 The following configuration options exist for the `module` block: